Family volunteering with elephants in Laos

 Where will we be based?

 This project is based only 2 – 3 hours drive from the vibrant UNESCO city of Luang Prabang, and many families choose to spend a few days here before or after the project.
 The centre itself is in rural Laos, located on the edge of a lake overlooking rugged mountains and sprawling rain forest.
-Its rural nature allows for kayaking on the lake in the evening, chilling out in a hammock, taking walks around the area, or simply enjoying a game or two in the communal areas.
+Its rural nature allows for kayaking on the lake in the evening, chilling out in a hammock, taking walks around the area, or simply enjoying a board game or two in the communal areas.

 Accommodation and food